-- (a) All annual leave is to be paid for in advance. - (b) Subject to clause 19.4(a), the monetary equivalent of accrued leave, including pro rata accrued annual leave, is to be paid to an employee upon cessation of their employment. - (c) Except for absence on workers' compensation of whatever duration, which counts as service, any leave of absence without pay in excess of three months will not count as service for the purpose of calculating annual leave entitlements.
+(a) Employees are entitled, upon application, to have annual leave paid in advance.

+- (b) Subject to clause 19.4(a), the monetary equivalent of accrued leave, including pro rata accrued annual leave, is to be paid to an employee upon cessation of their employment. - (c) Except for absence on workers' compensation of whatever duration, which counts as service, any leave of absence without pay in excess of three months will not count as service for the purpose of calculating annual leave entitlements.